Are you interested in learning what are the most iconic places to visit in USA?

 The Grand Canyon, a river valley located in Arizona, is definitely one of the best tourist attractions in the USA.
 This steep-sided canyon is situated inside the Grand Canyon National Park and is said to have some of the cleanest air in the USA.

 Whether or not this claim is true, however, it still cannot be denied that the Grand Canyon has a lot to offer to its four million annual tourists.
-You can go hiking, watch the sunset, visit ancient ruins, and even immerse yourself in Native American culture if you so wish.
+You can go hiking, visiting the famous Arizona waterfalls, watch the sunset, visit ancient ruins, and even immerse yourself in Native American culture if you so wish.

 If you’re interested in visiting The Wave in Arizona, make sure that you plan ahead and apply for the permit!
 Check this post out to know more about the process.